nhsuk/manage-vaccinations-in-schools/docs/releasing.md

 specify the tag to deploy as input.
 This is because only workflows from the `main` branch can authenticate with the production AWS account.

-Changes to the backup infrastructure must be deployed separately.
-In the rare case that the backup infrastructure needs to be updated, run the `deploy-backup-infrastructure.yml` workflow.

 ## Upading the release branch

 We update the `release` branch after we've deployed `main` to production.
 If